 5. Registration of Gifts and Hospitality

 Square Mile maintains a register in respect of the acceptance of offers of gifts and hospitality.
-All staff are required to record gifts with a value in excess of £25.00 on the Gifts and Hospitality form within 5 days of receipt and return to the Director of Operations.
+All staff are required to record gifts, given or received, with a value in excess of £25.00 on the Gifts and Hospitality form (see Appendix One) within 5 days of receipt and return to the Director of Operations.
 Ordinary Business Courtesies over £50.00 in value should also be declared on the Gifts and Hospitality form.
 All offers of Hospitality, irrespective of value (which are not ordinary business courtesies) require approval prior to acceptance.
 The Gifts and Hospitality form should be completed to ascertain whether approval would be given.

 These will then be recorded in the Gifts and Hospitality Register and open to inspection by the internal and external Auditors and may be published in accordance with the Freedom of Information requirements.

 Each quarter each member of staff will be asked to confirm that they have complied with this policy.